-4. During detention, students must have schoolwork to do or a book to read.
+- The principal, assistant principal, or designee will assign an in-school study. - 2.
+During in-school study, students must have schoolwork to do or a book to read.
 Students will not be permitted to put their heads down, sleep, or talk.

-5. Failure to follow detention rules or tardiness to assigned detention time may result in additional discipline.
+3. Failure to follow in-school study rules may result in additional discipline.

 Suspension - The denial of a student's right to attend school (on a day when school is in session) and ALL related activities.
 A suspension may not be more than ten days.
-A day of suspension is officially over at 8:45 a.m. the school day following the last suspended day.
-A student may receive a zero for all work missed for suspensions that are for more than three days.
+A day of suspension is officially over at 7:45 AM the school day following the last suspended day.

-- 1) The superintendent or principal may suspend a student from school. - 2) No suspensions are to exceed ten (10) school days.

-3) The superintendent or principal must give written notice of intention to suspend and the reasons why to the pupil.

-4) The pupil must have an opportunity to appear at an informal hearing before the principal or assistant principal and has the right to challenge the reasons for the intended suspension or otherwise explain his/her actions.
-The hearing may take place immediately.

-5) Within one (1) school day of suspension, notification of the suspension will be sent in writing to the parent or legal custodian of the pupil and Treasurer of the Board.
-Notice must include: the reasons for the suspension, the right of the pupil, parent, or legal custodian to appeal the suspension, the right to be represented at the appeal, and the right to request that any hearing before the Board be held in executive session.

-6) Unless otherwise indicated by the notice of suspension, students suspended from school are automatically suspended from all school activities, including all co-curricular and extracurricular activities for the time period of the suspension.

-7) The decision of the principal may be appealed to the Board of Education or the Board's designee.

-8) Students will be allowed to make up work missed during their suspension and receive full credit.
+- 1. The superintendent, principal, assistant principal, or designee may suspend a student from school. - 2.
+No suspensions are to exceed ten (10) school days. - 3.
+The superintendent or principal, assistant principal, or designee must give written notice of intention to suspend and the reasons why to the pupil. - 4.
+The pupil must have an opportunity to appear at an informal hearing before the principal or assistant principal and has the right to challenge the reasons for the intended suspension or otherwise explain his/her actions.
+The hearing may take place immediately. - 5.
+Within one (1) school day of suspension, notification of the suspension will be sent in writing to the parent or legal custodian of the pupil and Treasurer of the Board.
+Notice must include: the reasons for the suspension, the right of the pupil, parent, or legal custodian to appeal the suspension, the right to be represented at the appeal, and the right to request that any hearing before the Board be held in executive session. - 6.
+Unless otherwise indicated by the notice of suspension, students suspended from school are automatically suspended from all school activities, including all co-curricular and extracurricular activities for the time period of the suspension. - 7.
+The decision of the principal may be appealed to the Board of Education or the Board's designee. - 8.
+Students will be allowed to make up work missed during their suspension and receive full credit.
 Responsibility for making up work lies entirely with the student and parent/guardian.
 The student and parent/guardian should communicate with the teacher(s) to ascertain what is to be made up.
 Students will be extended a period of time equal to the number of days of the suspension for completing make-up work.

-Emergency Removal of Student
+Emergency Removal